-The Cervical Spine
+The Lumbar Spine

-You are being scheduled for surgery on your cervical spine.
+You are being scheduled for surgery on your lumbar spine.
 Dr. O'Neill has determined the type of procedure that is necessary for you after reviewing your symptoms, your physical assessment, your X-rays and other studies that you have had completed.

-The bones in the cervical spine are called vertebrae.
-There are seven vertebrae in the cervical spine.
-Each vertebrae in the cervical spine are cushioned by an elastic type shock absorber known as the disc, except the first two vertebrae which do not have discs.
-Each disc fits above and below the vertebrae from the cervical vertebrae three (C3) on down.
+The bones in the lumbar spine are called vertebrae.
+There are five vertebrae in the lumbar spine.
+Each vertebrae in the lumbar spine are cushioned by an elastic type shock absorber known as the disc.
 The discs have a soft center, known as the nucleus, which is surrounded by a tough outer ring, known as the annulus.
 The discs allow the motion between the vertebrae.
 The discs, bony structures, ligaments and strong muscles all work together to stabilize the spine.
-The spinal cord, which is the nerve center of the body, connects the brain to the rest of the body.
-The spinal cord and nerves travel from the cervical spine to the sacrum, the lowest point of your spine.
+The spinal cord, which is the nerve center of the body, connects the brain to the rest of the body, and usually ends at approximately L1 or L2.
+Beyond that, nerve roots are present in a fluid-filled tube.
+The outer layer of this tube is called the dura.
+At each segment, nerve roots exit/enter the spinal canal on each side (left and right).

 Compression or squeezing on the nerves in the spinal cord or nerve roots may be causing the different types of symptoms you may be experiencing.
-These symptoms may include headaches in the back of the head, pain in the neck, shoulder, upper back, arm and/or fingers.
-Numbness, tingling and weakness are other symptoms that you may be experiencing occasionally or regularly.
-Other more serious symptoms include loss of balance and problems with coordination and dexterity.
+These symptoms may include back pain, leg pain, weakness in the legs, numbress in the legs.
+Other more serious symptoms include problems with bowel or bladder function.